VigneshVSV/hololinked-examples/README.md

-# DAQPY EXAMPLES
+# hololinked EXAMPLES

-Contains set of examples for `daqpy` repository, sorted into folders:
+Contains set of examples for `hololinked` repository, sorted into folders:

 | Folder   | Description |
 | -------- | ----------- |